Digital Productivity

 • Use basic productivity software (text editing, presentation, spreadsheet, basic image editing)

-• Use ICT-based tools to carry out tasks effectively and productively, with attention to quality
+• Use digital tools to carry out tasks effectively and productively, with attention to quality

 • Work fluently across a range of tools, platforms and applications to achieve complex tasks